MillenniumMachines/millenniummachines.github.io/docs/casa/bom/printing_guide.md

 !!! note "Layer Height and Line Width"

-    **Unless you're willing to experiment and almost certainly waste filament, stick with 0.2mm layers.**

-    Some parts contain overhangs that will become more difficult to print with thicker layers due to the overhang angle.
+    **Unless you're willing to experiment and almost certainly waste filament, stick with 0.2mm layers.** Some parts contain overhangs that will become more difficult to print with thicker layers due to the overhang angle.

     We provide a **Minimum Wall Thickness** for every printable par based on a 0.4 mm nozzle.
-If you are planning ot use a different size of nozzle you must recalculate the required wall counts.
+If you are planning to use a different size of nozzle you must recalculate the required wall counts.

 | Profile Name       | Structural   | Semi Structural   | Aesthetic    |
 |:-------------------|:-------------|:------------------|:-------------|